-Students facing the prospect of administrative withdrawal will be notified by the Academic Dean by both email and first-class mail informing them of the action about to be taken by the college administration.
+Students facing the prospect of administrative withdrawal will be notified by the appropriate Dean of the action about to be taken by the college administration.
 The student will have five business days to reply.
-At this time, the student has the opportunity to meet with the Academic Dean, Registrar, and Financial Aid Director and review his/her situation.
-Once the student has been officially dropped, the Financial Aid office will be notified by the Registrar, and the appropriate financial aid action will be taken.
-After the administrative withdrawal has been exercised, the student will be informed of such action by letter from the Registrar.
+At this time, the student has the opportunity to meet with the Graduate or Academic Dean, Admissions Officer, and Financial Aid Director to review his/her situation.
+Once the student has been officially withdrawn, the Financial Aid office will be notified, and the appropriate financial aid action will be taken.
+After the administrative withdrawal has been exercised, the student will be informed of such action.